 Every time you wash your hair, you strip it of essential oils that make it soft and shiny--especially if you use products that are too astringent or clarifying.
 A little moderation can go a long way.
 "Usually, it's sufficient to only shampoo the roots if your hair is dry because dirt and debris won't stick to the ends," Malm says.

 If frequent open water swims or arduous workouts leave you with too much buildup, then it's safe to clarify--but only once a week.
-We recommend Bumble and bumble Sunday Shampoo ($22, bumbleandbumble.com
+We recommend Bumble and bumble Sunday Shampoo ($22, bumbleandbumble.com) for deep cleansing.

 The best way to prevent this problem is to change out of your gear as soon as possible after a workout.
 "If you wait too long to shower, it's like always driving 100 mph--sooner or later you'll get caught for speeding," says Dr. Brian Adams, Director of the Sports Dermatology Clinic at the University of Cincinnati.